Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Introduction

 There are various ways to have integrable systems in general.
-To identify the isomorphic equations from different origins is often not easy; equations may change their appearance by transformations.
+To identify equations from different origins is often not easy; equations may change their appearance by transformations.
 It is hoped that such intrinsic geometrical studies will be helpful for such identification problems.
+One possible approach using the degeneration of the Painlev\'e divisors\footnote{The Painlev\'e divisors introduced by Adler-Moerbeke\cite{MR999312,MR2095251} compactify affine Liouville tori.} is proposed in \cite{nakjmm}.
+This direction will be investigated further in a forthcoming paper.

+In recent years, Rains and his collaborators~\cite{MR3397405,2016arXiv160708876R, 2013arXiv1307.4033R} brought about crucial developments in the Painlev\'e-type (difference) equations using noncommutative geometry.
+In their theory, the anticanonical divisors of rational surfaces, determining the Poisson structures, are one of the key ingredients.
+The relation between the anticanonical divisors in their work and the generic degeneration of spectral curves will be explained in future work.